Beverly Cotton Manufactory: Mill secrecy

-Due to the nature of the new structure, the competition was fierce, causing Beverly mill not to show its wares to anyone who would potentially steal the ideas.
-Another person named Moses Brown from Providence had contacted the Beverly mill in a request for information but was denied the information he was looking for.
+Due to the nature of the new business, relying on proprietary machinery and methods, the workers and owners of the Beverly mill did not show its wares to anyone who would potentially steal their ideas to run a rival mill.
+Moses Brown from Providence had contacted the Beverly mill in a request for information but was denied the information he was looking for.
 In a statement from Brown, he writes:

 "As to cutting knives, which is found very difficult to temper, and is considered by the Beverly Workmen as a great Secret, having accidentally fallen in with the maker of theirs should you stand in need I will inform you where you may have them made by their Workmen.
 They refused to let me see their Knives or the operation of cutting tho' simple as it is."

 The competition between the Beverly Mill and the Slater Mill, after its foundation, caused Beverly mill to lose workers as people moved to the other factory.
 Several workers had been hired at Slater Mill, to which Beverly responded that they would not rehire those workers if they came back.
-Since the Beverly mill was based on horsepower, the mill had weaknesses in future innovations, including water-driven mills in the near future.
+Since the Beverly mill was based on horsepower, the mill was not competitive against soon to be developed future innovations, including water-driven mills.
 However, the Beverly mill laid the cornerstone for mill technologies in the future.